MAJA PARK

 ART ON THE PARKWAY

-The installation will be on view from July 17th to October 26th.
-There will be a free opening reception on July 17th—open to the public, registration required—at Park Towne Place’s Oar Pub.
+The installation will be on view from August 14th to October 26th.
+There will be a free opening reception on August 14th—open to the public, registration required—at Park Towne Place’s Oar Pub.

 “Bar None” will be constructed from prefabricated steel barricades interspersed with colored etched acrylic panels that will reflect moments of protest, pride, and public gathering on the Parkway through images sourced from historic archives.
 Rather than a fixed monument, Gentile considers “Bar None” a dynamic site of reflection, where the lines between protest and celebration blur and where the act of gathering itself is honored.
 It will reaffirm the Parkway as a vital stage for collective care, memory, and civic imagination.